In Short

 What is a Partnership?

 A business partnership is an association or group of individuals who conduct a business together and share its profits and losses.
-Different state or territory legislation will govern your partnership, depending on where you are located.
-Unlike a corporate structure that limits the liability of its owners, each partner is liable to the business’ conduct.
+Depending on your location, different state or territory legislation will govern your partnership.
+Unlike a corporate structure that limits the liability of its owners, each partner is liable for the business’s conduct.

 Benefits of a Partnership